FTarfasse/quick-perf-wiki/JVM-annotations.md

 ```
 In console:
 ```
-Measured allocation: 440.0 bytes
+Measured heap allocation: 440.0 bytes
 ```
-## @ExpectMaxAllocation
+## @ExpectMaxHeapAllocation
-With this annotation, the test will fail if allocation is greater than expected.
+With this annotation, the test will fail if heap allocation is greater than expected.

 ### Parameters
 |Parameter  |Type           | Meaning          | Default value  |